iRail/The-DataTank/universalfilter/interpreter/README.md

 A ``UniversalFilterTableContentRow`` contains the data of one row of the table.
 (Or multiple if it is grouped).
 It is saved by the id(!) of the column, not by the name.

-I tryed to hide the intern structure of the table as much as possible.
+I tried to hide the internal structure of the table as much as possible.
 That's why these classes have a lot of clone-methods or "copyToOtherStructure"-methods.

 You can also find more information about these classes in the README.md in ``universalfilter/tablemanager``